giorgiopiatti/container-remarkable-sync/README.md

 ## How it works

-This script is based on the rM2svg script by @peerdavid (https://github.com/peerdavid/rmapi/blob/master/tools/rM2svg) for converting the '.rm' files to svg vector.
+This script is based on the rm2pdf script (https://github.com/giorgiopiatti/rm2pdf) for converting the '.rm' files to pdf file.

 It maintains a local copy of the internal user data directory located in '.local/share/remarkable/xochitl', this is used when exporting and importing.
 This allows to run the program faster and not to have an incomplete structure on the ReMarkable.